SpaceMonkey-MH/GogolJump/Notes.md

 - Corner of buttons. // This is piece of cake apparently, but long.
 So partially done, see if this is correct.
 - Different font. // Done, but see if it is the good one.
-- Change background
+- Change background // Done.
 - Make background dynamically scroll with platforms. // Done.
 	Procedural Google searches (generate, add, delete).
 Try both high and low pixellisation. // Done.
 	Have it done when score reaches 10 or so. // Done.
 - Make platform edges round. // Nope.
+This is too much work for a predictively poor result.
 - Change animation of platforms exploding (steal from the Internet). // Done.
 - Add animation for speed. // Nope.
 This is too much work for a predictively poor result.
 - 15th October